-While we are on the topic of towing mirrors, we absolutely must discuss telescoping mirrors, because they go hand in hand.
+While we are on the topic of towing mirrors, we absolutely must discuss telescoping mirrors, because the two go hand in hand.
 Telescoping (also known as "telescopic") mirrors are a type of mirror that can extend out from the sides of the vehicle to increase rearward vision.
 By far, they are most commonly found on towing applications, because they aren't really necessary otherwise.
 This style of side view mirror can be power telescoping, or manual telescoping.
 The powered ones are obviously extremely cool because you can sit in the comforts of your truck while pushing a button to make the mirrors extend.
 Manual telescoping mirrors require a person to physically slide the mirror outward, which is slightly more effort, but they are far more reasonably priced as well.

 Telescopic mirrors can be a terrific upgrade if a truck already has towing mirrors, but needs just a little more vision for whatever it is towing.
 They also make a truck appear much bigger and badder, which is always nice.

 Additional Mirror Information & Facts:

 Sometimes the car mirror industry uses lingo that normal people aren't familiar with.
 This quick reference guide should help out if you see some unfamiliar terminology.